My next.js static blog setup

 I used the next.js "blog-template-typescript" example folder from their monorepo.

-The new blog posts are generated from markdown files in the
+The new blog posts are generated from markdown files in the _posts

-folder, and get rendered by the filepages/posts/[slug].tsx
+and get rendered by the file pages/posts/[slug].tsx

-(yes, the filename includes square brackets). -
+(yes, the filename

 getAllPosts in